jeras/TCB/README.md

 (accessing 64-bit counters on a 32-bit data bus, ...).
 Another example would be burst transactions.

-### Minimizing power consumption
+### Minimizing dynamic power consumption

-TCB utilizes many approaches to reduce power consumption, the main are:
+TCB utilizes many approaches to reduce dynamic power consumption, the main are:

 * Placing pipeline stage registers at the peripheral module inputs, this prevents the propagation of address and write data signal toggling